"Detention's let out at 4:15. Trouble is, I'm nowhere near detention right now."

 Shout-Out: Lee disguises himself as a football player wearing a visor-equipped helmet in order to scout info at the football tryouts.
 The scouting info part aside, that does evoke elements from one football story...

-Status Quo Is God: In the finale of season two, after proving himself innnocent of the the prank, gaining an ally with Barrage and defeating the Radcircles he's back in detention, Barrage is brainwashed to forget the whole thing and Radcircles is replaced with the Council.
-About the only thing he's gained is that Tina believes him more.
+Status Quo Is God: In the finale of Season 2, after proving himself innocent of the the prank, gaining an ally with Barrage and defeating RadCircles, Lee's back in detention, Barrage is brainwashed to forget the whole thing, and RadCircles is replaced with the Council.
+About the only thing he's gained is that Tina believes him now.

-The Tape Knew You Would Say That: Subverted Radcircles trys this to fake a message to Lee to hide that he is actually the person with him.
-But since Lee actually particpates in the knock-knock joke for once it fails.
+The Tape Knew You Would Say That: Subverted.
+RadCircles tries this to fake a message to Lee to hide that he is actually the person with him, but since Lee actually particpates in the knock-knock joke for once instead of saying something else like he usually does, it fails.

-Took a Level in Badass: Tina Kwee, in "Chaz's Corner" (the Season 1 finale).
-She defends the right to information against Principal Barrage.
-Later on is interrogated by Barrage and stands up to him.
-Even later, she's almost brawling with Barrage for control of the security cameras so both can find Chaz Monarainian.
-If you've read the Main page or the character page, you know Barrage is a Drill Sergeant Nastyeyepatched badass, which makes it all even more impressive.
+Took a Level in Badass: Tina Kwee, in "Chaz's Corner" (the Season 1 finale), where she defends the right to information against Principal Barrage.
+Later on, she is interrogated by Barrage and stands up to him.
+Even later, she's almost brawling with Barrage for control of the security cameras so both can find Chaz Monorainian.
+The fact that Barrage is a Drill Sergeant Nastyeyepatched badass makes this even more impressive.